civicrm/civicrm-dev-docs/docs/core/architecture.md

 Looking in `CiviCRM/xml/Schema/Pledge` we see 4 files:

-files.xml
+- files.xml
-Pledge.xml
+- Pledge.xml
-PledgePayment.xml
+- PledgePayment.xml
-PledgeBlock.xml
+- PledgeBlock.xml

-files.xml is just a list of the other files.
+The files.xml is just a list of the other files.
 Each of the others represents a table in the Database.
-The XML files describe the database and are used to build both the DAO files and the new database sql generation script.
+The XML files describe the database and are used to build both the DAO files and the new database SQL generation script.

 The XML describes fields, foreign keys and indexes, an example of a field definition is: